Jiu zixing: Origin

 During the woodblock printing era, words were usually carved in handwritten form (regular script) as each woodblock is different, making the work to produce each printed book tedious.
 The development of wooden movable type during the Song dynasty caused the Chinese characters to take on a more rectangular form following the wood texture.
 Vertical strokes were thickened to reduce engraving loss, while a small triangle was added at the end of horizontal strokes and the start of vertical strokes to improve the legibility of text even after the pieces are worn out by long-term use.
 As the character styles started to differ widely from regular script, the calligraphic methods used on regular scripts could not be used on movable type characters and a new distinctive style designated for movable type was born.
 This style was developed fully during the Ming dynasty, which has now evolved into Ming typefaces.

 Comparing movable type and woodblock styles, it can be noticed that movable type characters – which are the basis of jiu zixing today – are different from the random and changing nature of handwritten regular script, and emphasize clear strokes and the beautiful, symmetric structure of characters.
 Movable type characters also emphasize the philology aspects of Chinese characters more so than regular script.

 Standardizations

 Kangxi Dictionary

+In the Kangxi Dictionary, the final strokes of taboo characters (such as 玄 and 燁) are omitted.

-The Kangxi Dictionary is viewed as a standardization of jiu zixing and its character forms are referenced by multiple standards.
-In Taiwan it can generally mean jiu zixing.
-This name may also refer to the computer font TypeLand 康熙字典體.
-The Kangxi Dictionary has a few taboo words, such as 燁 and 玄, which should be corrected in current use.
+The Kangxi Dictionary is viewed as a standardization of jiu zixing, especially in Taiwan, and its character forms are referenced by multiple standards.
+The Kangxi Dictionary includes a few taboo characters differing from standard forms, such as 燁 (rendered as 𤍞) and 玄 (rendered as 𤣥).